IlaySK/respiration-app/README.md

 Sharing it here in case it’s useful to anyone looking for a simple tool for daily breathing practice.

 Built with ChatGPT Codex

+- Hebrew file opens on Hebrew by default